-The funny thing is go a little further down the list and there are a few foreign nameplate that are made in America with a majority of U.S. parts.
+The funny thing is go a little further down the list and there are quite a few foreign nameplates that are made in America with a majority of U.S. parts.

 These include the Honda Accord (81% domestic content), Honda Pilot (78.5%), Honda Odyssey (78.5%), Toyota Sienna (78.5%), Toyota Camry (78.5%), Acura RDX AWD (76%) and many more.

 Another way to tell if a car is made in the USA